JonathanFRocha/JonathanFRocha/README.md

 Since I made contact with the world of development,I have been feeding myself daily with knowledge about web development. :notebook_with_decorative_cover:
 * I'm currently trying to dive deeper and deeper into the React Framework.
 * Learning more about typescript.
-* Trying out some funny web animations.
+* Trying out some web animations.
 * Reading Dev articles daily. :newspaper:

 ### :desktop_computer: Tools and Languages <img src="./jimCoding.gif" width="50" heigth="auto" align="center" />